sashafiero/spit-it-out/readme.txt

-Plugin Name: Blurtbox
+Plugin Name: Spit It Out
 Description: For logged in admin users, displays a dismissable box at the top left with various information that may be helpful for developers.
 Version:     1.0

-This provides logged in wordpress admin users a new submenu in Settings for "Blurtbox".
+This provides logged in wordpress admin users a new submenu in Settings for "Spit It Out".

-• Whether Blurtbox is active
+• Whether Spit It Out is active

-And which bits of information you would like displayed in the blurtbox.
+And which bits of information you would like displayed in the box.
 • Current template file name
 • Current query
 • $_SERVER